subedibimal/flask-mini-assignment/README.md

 # flask-mini-assignment
 This is [Flask](https://flask.palletsprojects.com/) project which registers users, authenticates them and fetches their profile using [`GraphQL`](https://graphql.org/) implemented with Graphene and SQLAlchemy.
+Further, functionality to get new access token and refresh token from previous refresh token has also been added in this project.

 You can check out [Flask Mini Assignment Deployed](https://bimalsubedi.pythonanywhere.com/graphql) or use the project in your local machine following the following commands!